 Located on opposite sides of Zhongshan North Road, these parks form part of the permanent expo area.
 Yuanshan is quite the popular destination at the weekends as it’s covered mall food court area and farmers’ market attract large crowds.
 The Fine Arts Park area offers more in the way of floral exhibitions and is considerably quieter, making it ideal for leisurely walks before or after a visit to the Taipei Fine Arts Museum.

-Located just a short walk from Taipei Main Station, this is a memorial park that is dedicated to the victims of the February 28th incident and that is also home to the National Taiwan Museum.
+Located just a short walk from Taipei Main Station, this memorial park is also home to the National Taiwan Museum.
 Although it was renamed in 1996, this is actually one of the city’s oldest parks and a popular destination for tourists that wish to visit the 228 peace monument and the memorial hall.

 Possibly Taiwan’s most popular tourist destination, C.K.S.
 Memorial Hall is actually more popular with local residents for the walled gardens that surround the memorial building.
 Locals spend their afternoons playing music or taking walks in the landscaped gardens while there are also two ponds where visitors can feed the fish and turtles.